YannMjl/Coding-Interview-Problems/README.md

 # Coding-Interview-Problems

-This project content answers to sample questions similar to those asked during a coding interview.
+Answers to sample coding questions similar to those asked during a coding interview.

 ### Code written in Python 3.7